ggljzr/trucksim-mqtt-telemetry/README.md

 ## Current state

 Basic proof of concept.
 I managed to get the MQTT client running from within the plugin.
-It seems that MQTT is fast enough to publish RPM values directly from the channel handler.
+It seems that multiple fast updating sources (like RPM, speed and orientation) will throttle the game rendering loop quite a bit, so maybe non blocking MQTT client will be required.

+The blocking client seems ~ok for slow updating sources (fuel etc.).

 ## Note about platform